hugosouto/medium-posts/README.md

 ## Structure

-.
-├── README.md
-└── posts
-├── data_science
-│ ├── post1.md
-│ ├── post2.md
-│ └── ...
-├── machine_learning
-│ ├── post1.md
-│ ├── post2.md
-│ └── ...
-└── english_learning
-├── post1.md
-├── post2.md
-└── ...

-The `posts` directory contains subdirectories for each topic I write about, such as `data_science`, `machine_learning`, and `english_learning`.
+The `posts` directory contains subdirectories for each topic I write about, such as `data_science` or `machine_learning`.
 Inside each of these directories are individual markdown files for each post.

 ## How to Use